In her eyes, her husband was demanding and self-centered.

 (He never was, Esty eventually realized.
-She always hoped anew and was always shattered anew until she limited the time she spent with her husband around other people; family outings, hosting guests, etc., became a thing of the past.)
+She always hoped anew and always shattered anew until she limited the time she spent with her husband around other people—family outings, hosting guests, etc., became a thing of the past.)

-Being a gregarious guy, Esty’s husband was friendly & jovial toward Esty & her friend—until Esty (or their toddler) did something that happened to bother her husband (the toddler’s eye infection with a pussy eye was one of an infinite number of things that bothered her husband)--at which he point he would explode at Esty (because, of course, everything was always her fault).
+Being a gregarious guy, Esty’s husband acted friendly & jovial toward Esty & her friend—until Esty (or their toddler) did something that happened to bother her husband (the toddler’s eye infection with a pussy eye was one of an infinite number of things that bothered her husband)--at which he point he exploded at Esty (because, of course, everything was always her fault).

 Esty noticed and appreciated how his bursts of temper tended to be much shorter around other people, but she still found his outbursts profoundly humiliating & distressing.